-The setlist was very much a greatest hits list, starting from their second album Proximity Effect to their latest effort: the band played Looking Through, Paper Boats, the instant-classic Whose Authority and the delicious Jules and Jim.
+The setlist was very much a greatest hits list, spanning from their second album Proximity Effect and to their latest effort: the band played Looking Through, Paper Boats, the instant classic Whose Authority and the delicious Jules and Jim.
 Read about the story behind the song in our interview with the band, here.

 The best was yet to come with 80 Windows, When I Was Young, Hi-Speed Soul and Blizzard of ’77: a delight for those present.

-The highlight of the evening was Inside of Love, enriched by a simple but amusing coordination of movements the band readily taught to the audience.
-A five-star idea!
+The highlight of the evening was Inside of Love, enriched by a simple but amusing set of movements that the band readily taught to the audience.
+A five-star idea.

 The encore consisted of Blonde on Blonde, 2005 indie-anthem Always Love and the rebellious Blankest Year, with its irresistible chorus on a never-ending replay.

-Perhaps it is never too late for teenage dreams.
+Perhaps it’s never too late for teenage dreams.

 Filippo L’Astorina, the Editor

 Photos: Adam Imiolo

 Watch the live video for Blankest Year with stage invasion here